NetworkGradeLinux/mion-docs/docs/getting-started.md

 If you are familiar with Yocto Project development and multiconfig and wish to use bitbake directly for builds, see the `local.conf` for variables that need to be set.
-You can also get the variables by running the `mc_build.sh` script with `-e` and the optional `-v`  prepending the `BB_ENV_EXTRAWHITE` output to the bitbake command you which to use in order to pass them in on the command line.
+You can also get the variables by running the `mc_build.sh` script with the build variables you wish to use along with the `-e` option and prepending the `BB_ENV_EXTRAWHITE` output to the bitbake command you which to use in order to pass them in on the command line.

 > Note: The script can not always determine the vendor name, if you encounter that issue,or just want to be sure, you can use `-v <VENDOR>` to specify.